-The updated guidance from the HSE, confirms that face to face training can continue, assuming that the control measures required to ensure a Covid safe environment are capable of being maintained throughout the session.
+The updated guidance from the HSE, confirms that face to face training can continue, but only if the control measures required to ensure a Covid safe environment are capable of being maintained throughout the session.

 Ouch Training embrace the concept of “risk versus benefit” and have used this principle to help us to decide what level of training provision we are able to provide during the current level of restrictions.

 We do, of course, want to ensure that all our customers, their clients, and staff to remain as safe as possible.
 With this in mind, Ouch have other options that would help to manage the risk from a lack of suitably qualified First Aiders in the workplace.
 One option would be to “blend” any planned First Aid Training.
 This allows each learner to complete comprehensive eLearning modules, giving them the knowledge needed to deal with a First Aid emergency.
 This eLearning can be completed in the workplace, or at the learner’s home.
 The practical elements of the course are then covered during a face-to- face session with an Ouch trainer at a later date.
 Together, successful completion of both elements results in a learner receiving a HSE and industry recognised First Aid certificate.
 If this option is chosen, Ouch recommend that there should be gap of no more than twelve weeks between the completion of the eLearning modules and the practical sessions.